Michigan Insurance Continuing Education

-Michigan 24 Hour Life & Health Package
+Michigan 24 Hour Life & Health Course with Ethics

 This course provides all 24 hours of Life and Accident & Health CE you need!
 In addition to 21 hours of life and health topics, you'll also get 3 hours of ethics education.
 No additional reporting fees.

-Michigan 24 Hour Property & Casualty Review
+Michigan 24 Hour Property & Casualty Course with Ethics

 This course provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property & Casualty insurance and ncludes 3 hours of ethics and the mandatory exam.
 No additional reporting fees.

 Michigan 3 Hour NFIP Review

 This 3 Hour course will provide the hours you need to fulfill the one time Certification Requirements to start selling Flood Insurance in the state of Michigan.
 No additional reporting fees.